 The realization that you need to end things is never an easy one.
-You might even have tried to fight this urge, but when you can’t go a day without fighting, you’re probably trying to speed the process up.
-But the next hurdle may just leave you putting it off for longer: the hurdle of what to say to end a relationship.
+You might even have tried to fight this urge, but when you can’t go a day without fighting, you know deep down that the end is nigh.
+But the next hurdle may just leave you putting off the inevitable: the hurdle of what to say to end a relationship.

 What Should I Say To End A Relationship?

 Here’s what not to say: “We need to talk” or “It’s not you, it’s me”.
 Since we don’t live in the 1980s anymore, it’d do you good to avoid the cliches.
 What to say to end a relationship largely depends on your situation and may look different for everyone.
 It’s easier to end things in some scenarios than in others.

 If you’ve been cheated on or have gone through something distressing, you’re probably okay with saying, “We’re done”, and walking away.
 In other situations, however, figuring out what to say to break up with someone can take a lot more time.
 The most important thing to remember when thinking about what to say when you want to end a relationship is to be honest, kind, and clear.